Instructions for setting up the Old Bird 21c microphone (v2020, v2024 & v2025)

 Once your mic is secured in location, you can connect the audio cable.
 If you need to run the cable through a hole in a building to connect to your computer or audio system, using a smallish Phillips head screwdriver you can unscrew and open the lid of the black box, unscrew the circuit board from the bottom of the box, feed some of the white audio cable into the box as you gently pull the circuit board from the box.
 Then, on a flat nonconductive surface, depress the four buttons on the green connector interface for the four wires from the audio cable and disconnect the white audio cable from the circuit board/box.
 Now you can feed the audio cable from the mic into a small opening into a building and reconnect it to the circuit board on the inside of the building.
 Also, if one desires a shorter audio cable, the white audio cable can be cut to the desired length, then carefully strip about an inch of insulation off the end of the white cable (making sure not to cut any of the four wires inside).
 Then strip a quarter inch of insultation off each of the four wires inside.
 Feed these wires and the white audio cable through the hole on the short side of the black box - about 12 inches or so, and then reconnect the colored wires to the green junction box on the circuit board - do so with the circuit board on a flat nonconductive surface outside the black box.
 Depress the four buttons on top of the green juction box and slide the wires in all the way, then release the buttons so that the wires are firmly connected.
 Once this is done, the circuit board can be screwed back into the black box, extra white audio cable pulled back out, and then the lid can be screwed back on.

 In some locations (e.g., near ocean surf or automobile highway) more low frequency attenuation may be desired.
-To implement a 2 kHz high pass filter, which leads to substantially attentuated sound levels below 2 kHz, remove the four 2-pin jumper shunts and store them for when the mic might need to be returned to the 1 kHz high pass circuit.
+To implement a 2 kHz high pass filter, which leads to substantially attentuated sound levels below 2 kHz, remove all four 2-pin jumper shunts (store them for when the mic might need to be returned to the 1 kHz high pass circuit).

-The 2020 version of the 21c is newly released in July 2020.
+The 2024/2025 version of the 21c is smaller and lighter than the 2020 version, but with the same functionality.
 Please bring any issues to the attention of Bill Evans at:

 ear2sky at